ainira/ainira/README.md

 - 👋 Hi, I’m @ainira
-- 🌱 I’m currently learning about data pipeline and machine learning using Python.
+- 🌱 I’m currently learning about SQL and data visualization.
 - 📫 How to reach me : a.nazirahrosli@gmail.com

 <!---